-- Some of the flavor will come from the reserved pasta water so make sure it is salted.
+- Some of the flavors will come from the reserved pasta water so make sure it is salted.

-- The starch from the reserved pasta water helps create the creamy consistency so use just enough water to cook the pasta.
-We recommend 1/2 quart of water to every one ounce of pasta.
+- The starch from the reserved pasta water helps create a creamy consistency so use just enough water to cook the pasta.
+We recommend 1/2 quart of water for every ounce of pasta.

-- Your pasta should be slightly under cooked, or just to al dente, since it will continue to cook with the sauce.
+- Your pasta should be slightly undercooked, or just al dente since it will continue to cook with the sauce.

-- The flavor of the black pepper is enhanced from the toasting process so don’t skip this step.
+- The flavor of the black pepper is enhanced by the toasting process so don’t skip this step.

 - There are only 5 ingredients so use the highest quality ingredients you can find.